 AB 686 requires cities to not only look at R/ECAP, but also Racially Concentrated Areas of Affluence R/ECAA.
-At the time of this element's creation, the R/ECAA tool is not yet operational on the Racially Concentrated Areas of Affluence (RCAA) webpage.
+At the time of this element's creation, the R/ECAA tool is not yet operational on-To determine if the City has any R/ECAAs, the U.S. Department of Housing and Urban Development (HUD) Racially Concentrated Areas of Affluence (RCAA) interactive GIS webpage was reviewed.
+According to the mapping and data available from HUD, the City of Crescent City does not contain any R/ECAAs (https://hudgis-hud.opendata.arcgis.com/datasets/56de4edea8264fe5a344da9811ef5d6e/explore).